 An important part of working with others is disagreeing.
 On text files (such as source code), work can sometimes be split beforehand in such a way that disagreements on a single line in a file never occurs.

-However, most creative teams don't have everything planned in advance, and their members often improve each other's code.
+However, many teams don’t have everything planned in advance, and their members often edit each other’s code.
 This might result in conflicts.

 In Pijul, there are two kinds of conflicts inside a file:

 When two different authors add lines at the same position in a file, and it is impossible to tell which comes first in the file.